scannetpp/scannetpp/README.md

 ```
 # Semantics

+## Prepare 3D Semantics Training Data
+Scripts to sample points on the mesh and map 1.5k+ raw labels to the benchmark classes - coming soon!

 ## 3D Semantic Segmentation Evaluation
 For this you need to prepare the semantic ground truth and predictions in the following format
 - one file per scene named `<scene_id>.txt`, where each line contains the